Seagate/cortx-s3server/docs/notes.md

 - `-bucketName` - the bucket for which to run the test

 ### Network settings

+s3bench uses Amazon AWS SDK for go v1.
+Following parameters are directly mapped to corresponding AWS SDK parametrs.
+Additional information could be found in documentation for Amazon AWS SDK for go v1

 - `-s3MaxRetries` - The maximum number of times that a request will be retried for failures.
 Defaults to -1, which defers the max retry setting to the service specific configuration
 - `-s3Disable100Continue` - Set this to `true` to disable the SDK adding the `Expect: 100-Continue` header to PUT requests over 2MB of content.
 100-Continue instructs the HTTP client not to send the body until the service responds with a `continue` status.
 This is useful to prevent sending the request body until after the request is authenticated, and validated.
 You should use this flag to disable 100-Continue if you experience issues with proxies or third party S3 compatible services